rjpais/BasicPython/README.md

 # BASIC PYTHON SCRIPTS

-This repository is dedicted to scripts in python that were usefull for basic processing and manipulating data:
+Repository dedicted to store basic scripts writen in python that were usefull for processing tasks:

   *** Open, closing files.